thhdragon/ff5m/docs/UNINSTALL.md

 3. Insert the USB drive **before powering up** the printer.
 4. Wait **until** the firmware is installed.
 Don't reboot the printer **until the installation process is finished**.
 5. Your printer's firmware should be restored to the stock version.
-6. Don't forget to review the settings (or reset them in the settings) and recalibrate the printer if you are planning to use the stock firmware.
+6. Don't forget to review the settings (or reset them using the Screen) and recalibrate the printer if you are planning to use the stock firmware.

 In **hard** cases, join the [Telegram group](https://t.me/+ihE2Ry8kBNkwYzhi) to get help or refer to the [Recovery Guide](/docs/RECOVERY.md).